IoT-nxt/IotNxt-NodeJS-RestService/Readme.md

 ___________________________________
 UPDATE, Update , upgrade

-now open a termiinal and type the following (or paste in :) and run each line seperately
+now open a terminal and type the following (or paste in :) and run each line separately

 sudo apt-get update
 sudo apt-get upgrade -y